Series 1 - Episode 15

 Steed questions Moxon, thinking him more likely to talk away from a police station, while Keel takes a call from Tredding then goes to look after de Willoughby.
 Moxon won't co-operate until Steed opens the razor and tucks a handkerchief into Moxon's collar, threatening to give him his shave.
 Keel meanwhile fixes Jeremy's dislocated shoulder; he shouts in pain as it goes back into place, then tells Keel he was set upon by two thugs who thought him a soft touch to rob.
 Keel doesn't believe him and asks why he doesn't want the police involved when he hears Moxon shout in fear.
 He returns to the surgery to find Steed standing with the razor open and Moxon claiming he was going to cut his ear off.
 Steed tells Keel he's confirmed that Deacon is behind it and Keel tells him not to use any more 'applied psychology' on the premises.
 They go to question de Willoughby and find him gone, the window left open.
 Steed sets off in pursuit, leaving Keel to deal with Moxon who has grabbed a pair of surgical scissors and says he's leaving despite the pain.
 Keel tells him he's fractured a vertebrae and if he's moves his head too much he's dead, stopping the goon in his tracks.
 Moxon falls for the bluff and begs to be taken to hospital and Keel agrees - so long as he gets to meet Deacon - and Moxon finally agrees.
 Keel breathes a sigh of relieve, then fillis a hypodermic syringe with witchazel.

 Jeremy returns to his flat and is displeased to find Nigel (David Andrews) is waiting for him, strumming a guitar.
-Jeremy tells him he doesn't have the money ang Nigel bemoans that he guaranteed the loan and the loan sharks will be angry.
+Jeremy tells him he doesn't have the money and Nigel bemoans that the loan sharks will be angry.
 Jeremy grimaces that he should have married 'that bit of fluff' ten days ago and suggest he leave town to avoid bringing it before the courts, which he refuses to do as it's the beginning of the Season and he 'has a duty to the debs'.
 Jeremy tells him to keep him out it, Marylin turns 21 in six months and he intends to have married her before then and if she hears of loans in his name she might start to believe her father.
 Nigel storms out, threatening to tell everyone they know, which Steed overhears as he comes up the stairs.

 Moxon and Keel arrive at Beppi's grocery and are let in, Deacon caught off-guard by Keel's appearance.
 Deacon tells him not to be stupid when he says he has a broken neck and he's about to call the boys in when Keel brandishes the syringe, saying it contains hydrochloric acid.
 He threatens them, demanding to know who hired him and why - and is astonished to learn the answer.
 He uses the shop 'phone to call Steed, who has Nigel in hand, and arrange to meet his taxi.
 Deacon attempts to jump him and staggers away in shock when he receives a faceful of witchazel.
 He claws at his face then realisation dawns and he sniffs his fingers as the door bell rings...